 *This post is for information purposes.
 I am a registered parent member of SNAP PCF and volunteered to write this post.
-I received no payment or any other compensation for this post.
+I received no payment or any other commission for this post.

 On 4th March, SNAP PCF hosted their second Parent Carer Forum Conference.
 SNAP (Special Needs Action Panel) consists of parent carers who have children or young people with Special Educational Needs and Disabilities (SEND).